 For example, taking a short easyJet flight from London to Amsterdam to then connect onto a Singapore Airlines flight back home, a strategy many of our readers use when redeeming in order to avoid the UK’s extortionate Air Passenger Duty, will require you to hold a valid ETIAS.

 It may therefore be better for many of our readers and their families to have a valid ETIAS at all times, for this kind of flexibility, even if they don’t intend to visit a Schengen country.

 Should students get an ETIAS?

 While the ETIAS does permit short-term study in Europe (up to 3 months), it is not a substitute for a student or working visa.

-If you wish to live, study, work, or remain in Europe for longer than 90 days, you will have to apply for a visa suitable for your situation from late 2022 (in the same way you currently do).
+If you wish to live, study, work, or remain in Europe for longer than 90 days, you will have to apply for a visa suitable for your situation from May 2023 (in the same way you currently do).

 Renewing your ETIAS

 You will be able to renew your ETIAS for a further three years within 120 days of its expiry, by following the same online process, providing your personal details and passport information.

 It will be a good idea to set a calendar reminder to do so, but provided you still have the same email address you will also be automatically reminded.

 Four months (120 days) before the expiry of your ETIAS, they’ll let you know: